forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 extremely unlikely to not say an utterance at all (null).

 The literalMeanings() function will define the states in which the utterance is true.
-“All'' is only true when three apples are red, “some” is only true when at least one apple is red, “none” is only true when no apples are red, and “null” can be applied to any state.
+“All” is only true when three apples are red, “some” is only true when at least one apple is red, “none” is only true when no apples are red, and “null” can be applied to any state.
 This is because at any time the speaker can choose to not say an utterance, which cannot be incorrect, though it is highly uninformative.